Obama warns U.S. Congress against more sanctions on Iran

 The Senate Banking Committee plans to debate and vote on the bill on Thursday.

-U.S. Secretary of State John Kerry and Iranian Foreign Minister Mohammad Javad Zarif met in Paris on Friday to try to iron out disagreements over Iran's nuclear programme, which Tehran says is peaceful.
+U.S. Secretary of State John Kerry and Iranian Foreign Minister Mohammad Javad Zarif met in Paris on Friday to try to iron out disagreements over Iran's nuclear program, which Tehran says is peaceful.

 (Additional reporting by Susan Heavey, Steve Holland and Patricia Zengerle; Editing by Doina Chiacu, G Crosse and Lisa Shumaker)